 Our Saturday Nature Apprenticeship offers an ethic of habitat conservation and allows flexibility to focus on your favorite areas of interest: plants, geology, birding, wildlife tracking, seashore ecology, nature guiding or specific studies like entomology, for example.
 It may be repeated for an additional semester to earn a Naturalist Certification upon accreditation.
 Kim & Chris Chisholm will be your guides throughout the apprenticeship.

-2019 dates are March 2 – June 22 including celebration campfire on the last day.
-The program includes all our Saturday Workshops taking place each weekend plus a final Wolf Journey Study Day, as well as guidance through the Wolf Journey Earth Conservation Courses with emphasis on Book I – Trail of the Neighborhood Naturalist, and your choice of either Book II – Trail of the Traditional Herbalist or Book III – Trail of the Wildlife Tracker.
+2020 dates are February 8 – May 16, 2020 including celebration campfire on the last day.
+The program includes 6 Saturday Workshops and 8 Wolf Journey Study Days, as well as guidance through the Wolf Journey Earth Conservation Courses with emphasis on Book I – Trail of the Neighborhood Naturalist, and your choice of either Book II – Trail of the Traditional Herbalist or Book III – Trail of the Wildlife Tracker.

 Choose Your Participation Level